 - Second, the people who work for Classical Conversations are just moms and dads like us.
 They invest tons of time and energy and are not paid exorbitant amounts for doing so.
 (Au contraire, friends, on a per hour basis, many of them could get paid more working at McDonald’s.)
 When you make purchases off of ClassicalConversationsBooks.com, proceeds support the parents who keep CC running smoothly: support managers, area managers, program managers, etc. (In fact, for Foundations and Essentials, none of the tuition goes to “upper management.”
 It all stays within the community to support tutors and directors within the community.
 Tuition goes to other parents you know personally, who are equipping other parents in a classical education.)

-- Finally, Classical Conversations is not a cult or fad or whatever popular bandwagon-type idea others have voiced.
+- Finally, Classical Conversations is not a cult or fad or other popular bandwagon-type idea.
 Our Classical Conversations community was a godsend for me years ago in a time when I had no support.
 I was in my first year of homeschooling, I was seriously doubting my abilities as a homeschool mom, and we had moved to a rural area where I knew NO ONE.
 I had no idea how we were going to achieve this grand vision we had for our children when they graduate from high school.
 I came dangerously close to giving up.
 But then… I found a Classical Conversations community.
 I am grateful for the years of upfront time and monetary investment that the Bortins family and the rest of the pioneering team put in to establish Classical Conversations.
 It wasn’t easy; they didn’t see a profit for over a decade, yet they continued because they had a vision to help others provide a classical, Christian education to their children.
 And that’s why I can wholeheartedly recommend making your purchases at ClassicalConversationsBooks.com if and when you can.

 - If you have less than $175 to spend, you can save money on shipping by purchasing books at your local Parent Practicum.
 While you’re there, you can also pull together an order with others in your area/community and receive an extra 10% off (for orders over $250).